vitorholiveira/monkey-expense-tracker/README.md

-# Expense
+# Expense Tracker

 I developed this project to gain better control over my expenses.
-The main script's purpose is to add new expenses to a CSV file that represents all expenses for the month.
+The `main.py` script purpose is to add new expenses to a CSV file that represents all expenses for the month.

 ## How to Run